wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Models
 <details>
   <summary>Click to expand</summary>
-    ### Model Filename Keywords...
-    Keywords in model label will dynamically adapt the prompt appropriately...
-    - `Vanilla Chat` keywords - none of the below.
-    - `Coding` keywords - "code", "coder", "program", "dev", "copilot", "codex", "Python", "Powershell".
-    - `UnCensored` keywords - "uncensored", "unfiltered", "unbiased", "unlocked".
-    - `reasoning` keywords - "reason", "r1", "think".

-    ### Performance Metrics
-    You will of course need to have a `*.Gguf` model, here are some good ones at the time, with gpt for comparrisson..
+    <br> You will of course need to have a `*.Gguf` model, here are some good ones at the time, with gpt for comparrisson..

     | Model                                  | IFEval   | BBH  /\  | MATH     | GPQA     | MuSR     | MMLU              | CO2 Cost  |
     |----------------------------------------|----------|----------|----------|----------|----------|-------------------|-----------|